 - Mayo Clinic Scholar - Postdoctoral Fellow, cerebrovascular research, Department of Cellular and Molecular Neuroscience Karolinska Institute

-- Resident - Physical Medicine and Rehabilitation Mayo Graduate School of Medicine, Mayo Clinic College of Medicine, Department of Education Administration
+- Residency - Physical Medicine and Rehabilitation Mayo Graduate School of Medicine, Mayo Clinic College of Medicine

 - Transitional Internship Gunderson Clinic/Lutheran Hospital